 Entering the fourth round and despite its defeat, DIY SFTP is looking quite confident.

-If you choose the DIY path, it is true that you have 100% control.You can run more services on the server, open more ports and use any operating system of choice.
 However, being on your own leaves a greater space for mistakes.
-An SFTP that is sufficiently managed ensures that everything works smoothly and efficiently by following the old saying “Keep it simple, stupid,” and to be honest, there really is no need for too much customization around SFTP storage.
+An SFTP that is sufficiently managed ensures that everything works smoothly and efficiently by following the old saying “Keep it simple, stupid”.
+Keep the surface area smaller and the setup easier to review and audit.
+TBH, there really is no need for too much customization around SFTP storage.

 DIY SFTP finally wins a round, how unexpected!